TL;DR

 The task

-You have a behavioral interview round in 1 week.
-You need answers for 8-10 common themes — and to know how to handle follow-ups.
+You have a behavioral interview round in one week.
+You need answers for 8-10 common themes — and to know how to handle follow-ups, which is where most candidates actually lose.

-- You have 5 real projects you can describe in detail — STAR can’t manufacture experience you don’t have.
+- You have 5 real projects you can describe in detail.
+STAR can’t manufacture experience you don’t have, and interviewers probe for the parts a model would have to invent.

-- You’re willing to rehearse out loud, not just read AI’s draft on a screen — written and spoken cadence differ.
+- You’re willing to rehearse out loud, not just read AI’s draft on a screen.
+Written and spoken cadence differ; a 200-word draft that reads cleanly often runs three minutes spoken.

-- The interviewer is human, not an AI screener.
-AI is for the draft; delivery is human.
+- The interviewer is human.
+AI is for the draft and the dry run; delivery and judgment are yours.

 What to feed the AI

-- Your top 5 projects with brief context (what shipped, your role, the result)
+- Your top 5 projects with brief context: what shipped, your specific role, the measurable result.

-- The interviewer’s title — manager-track interviewers ask about leadership / hiring; IC-track interviewers ask about scope / craft
+- The interviewer’s title.
+Manager-track interviewers ask about leadership, hiring, and disagreement; IC-track interviewers ask about scope, craft, and technical judgment.

 Copy-ready prompt